-After an abortion is a complex emotional time for many women.
+The experience of abortion is a complex emotional time for many women.
 Feelings of relief combined with sudden waves of self-doubt, shame or anger can mark the days that follow.
-Some women find it helpful to talk with someone, especially if they felt rushed to make the decision, feel abandoned by family members or friends, insecure about the future, or have unmet spiritual needs.
+Some women find it helpful to talk with someone, especially if they felt rushed to make the decision, lack the support of family members or friends, insecure about the future, or have unmet spiritual needs.
 Often women recognize that the crisis in their life that preceded the abortion still challenges them, making it difficult to cope with their feelings.
-At times like these, women need friends, someone to listen and help sort out the feelings they may have after an abortion.
+At times like these, women need friends, someone to listen and help sort things out.

-It is true that some women want to forget about the abortion and move on with their lives as if nothing happened.
-In the beginning of the post-abortion days, this helps some women manage their many feelings.
-But if the day comes, when this no longer satisfies and the memories of the abortion make the challenges of daily life painful and overwhelming, then at times like these, women need friends.
+It's true that some women want to forget about the abortion and move on with their lives as if nothing happened.
+Or we try to manage our feelings in other ways so that we can leave these memories behind.
+But if the day comes when this no longer works and the memories of the abortion make the challenges of daily life painful and overwhelming, it might be a good time to reach out.

 We are the Community of Jesus, the Living Mercy, a Catholic lay community of women and men, some of whom have also experienced abortion and have been trained to help others in the days and years that follow.